Skip to content

 }

-The actor closure receives each new frame and can:
+The actor closure receives each new frame and the current state value.
+It returns a record that controls output and state:

 Registering